nablarch/nablarch-document/en/application_framework/application_framework/batch/jsr352/feature_details/progress_log.rst

 .. important::
   If the setting of retrying exceptions was performed in the chunk step, the progress log output by the listener will not function properly.
-  This is because the number of read logs :java:extdoc:`metrics <javax.batch.runtime.context.StepContext.getMetrics()>` being used by the listener as the number of processed logs, deviates from the actual number.
+  This is because the number of read logs :java:extdoc:`metrics <jakarta.batch.runtime.context.StepContext.getMetrics()>` being used by the listener as the number of processed logs, deviates from the actual number.

-  To perform the retry process using retrying exceptions when an exception occurs, calculate the number of processed logs with the implementation class :java:extdoc:`ItemWriter <javax.batch.api.chunk.ItemWriter>` and output the progress log using :java:extdoc:`outputProgressInfo <nablarch.fw.batch.ee.progress.ProgressManager.outputProgressInfo(long)>` .
+  To perform the retry process using retrying exceptions when an exception occurs, calculate the number of processed logs with the implementation class :java:extdoc:`ItemWriter <jakarta.batch.api.chunk.ItemWriter>` and output the progress log using :java:extdoc:`outputProgressInfo <nablarch.fw.batch.ee.progress.ProgressManager.outputProgressInfo(long)>` .